-3. There may be another user account on your PC, log in to that user account and check.
-If it is working on other user accounts then the first user account got affected.
+3. There may be another user account on your PC.
+Log in to that user account and check.
+The first user account is affected if it works on other user accounts.

-If it doesn’t work on any user account then chrome got affected for all users.
+If it doesn’t work on any user account, then Chrome is problematic for all users.

-If all the above solutions couldn’t resolve this error then before Resetting Chrome or Re-installing it (This may also not work) try this final Fix it will surely resolve this issue.
+If all the above solutions couldn’t resolve this error before Resetting Chrome or Reinstalling it (This may also not work), try this fix.
+It will indeed resolve this issue.
 [This method worked for more than 500K users]

-As written above Google chrome ownership is affected by some malware or incompatible programs we need to get the ownership back for the same user account, to do so follow these steps –
+As written above, Google chrome ownership is affected by some malware or incompatible programs.
+We need to get the privilege back for the same user account.
+To do so, follow these steps –

 You can also open the Chrome folder by navigating to:

 C:\Program Files\Google\Chrome\Application If it is 32-bit OS.

 It may also in –